OceanDataTools/openrvdas/docs/listen_py.md

 ```
 logger/listener/listen.py \
-    --use_timestamps \
+    --logfile_use_timestamps \
-    --logfile test/NBP1700/gyr1/raw/NBP1700_gyr1 \
+    --logfile test/NBP1406/gyr1/raw/NBP1406_gyr1 \
     --write_file -
 ```
-Will match all files that have `NBP1700/gyr1/raw/NBP1700_gyr1` as their prefix and deliver the records they contain in sequence.
+Will match all files that have `NBP1406/gyr1/raw/NBP1406_gyr1` as their prefix and deliver the records they contain in sequence.
 As we've already observed, an additional power of LogfileReaders is that they can also parse the timestamps of their records and deliver them at a rate corresponding to their original creation times.

 So, given these pieces, let's try reading data from a logfile, stripping off the timestamps and creating new timestamps that are more spread out, simulating a faster delivery of data.

 ```
 logger/listener/listen.py \
-    --logfile test/NBP1700/gyr1/raw/NBP1700_gyr1 \
+    --logfile test/NBP1406/gyr1/raw/NBP1406_gyr1 \
     --transform_slice 1: \
     --transform_timestamp \
-    --write_logfile /tmp/NBP1700_fast_gyr \
+    --write_logfile /tmp/NBP1406_fast_gyr \
     --interval 0.1
 ```
-Note that we've left off the `--use_timestamps` flag, so the LogfileReader will read its records as fast as it can.
+Note that we've left off the `--logfile_use_timestamps` flag, so the LogfileReader will read its records as fast as it can.
 We slice off the first field in the record (the old timestamp), add a new one, and write it to a new logfile.
 We also specify `--interval 0.1` to tell the listener to sleep so that (as close as it can manage) new records come out every 0.1 seconds.

 If you append `-v -v` to the above call to place the listener in debug mode, you'll get to see all the inner workings as the LogfileReader instantiates an inner TextFileReader, fetches records from it, slices off the first field, adds a new timestamp and writes it to a date-stamped logfile.